Greek Cuisine: 34 Traditional Greek Foods To Try

 28. Gemista - Stuffed Vegetables

 Gemista on its own translates to “stuffed,” and in terms of this Greek food, it is understood that vegetables are what is being stuffed.
-A mixture of rice, herbs, and spices fill the centers of veggies such as tomatoes, peppers, and eggplants.
+A mixture of rice, herbs, and spices fill the centers of veggies such as tomatoes, peppers, zucchini, and eggplants.

 Gemista is believed to have originated in the Ottoman Empire, and it became popular after WWI when Greeks fled Turkey.
 But other Mediterranean cultures also have a history of stuffing vegetables, like the petit farçis of the ancient Cuisine Nissarde.